chisanagai/chisanagai.github.io/README.md

-This web map features 6 different locations around the world that have some kind of significance to me.
+This web map features 6 different locations around the world that are significant to me.